 Several decades ago, most individuals had to save their money diligently to afford big purchases.
 Nowadays, it’s easier than ever to get your hands on a credit card or apply for 0% financing.
 Don’t be tempted by this!

 To set yourself up for a successful financial future, avoid using credit whenever possible, opting to save for big goals instead.
-Not only will you have more pride in what you purchase, you’ll be able to avoid debt and have more financial freedom.
+Not only will you have more pride in what you purchase, but you’ll also be able to avoid debt and have more financial freedom.

 6. Ask for Help from Experts